 - AWS IoT starter kits Powered by AWS

-Let’s look at the AWS IoT components in detail:
+Let’s look at the AWS IoT components in detail

 Device gateway: It helps various devices to interact efficiently across AWS IoT.
-It’s like a starting point to access the IoT devices that are connected to the AWS.
+It’s like a starting point to access the IoT devices that are connected to AWS.
 The device gateway handles all the device connections to ensure they are connected securely and can communicate with the IoT core.
 Device Gateways connect MQTT and HTTP protocols which ensures that the communication is bi-directional which sends and receives information with low latency.

-Message Broker: It provides a reliable and safe mechanism for several AWS IoT applications to both send, receive, and publish info.
+Message Broker: It provides a reliable and safe mechanism for several AWS IoT applications to both send, receives, and publish info.
 We can use the following tools like MQTT protocol or MQTT over WebSocket.

 Rules Engine: Processing the message and integration with other components of AWS services.
 SQL is used to choose data from message payloads and transmit the data across other devices.